Using crowdsourcing to make wine label history searchable and accessible

 Mark Area Labels

 Once all the areas of interest on a label were marked, users used a separate tool to transcribe the text on the label.
-As label text is often artfully executed, humans are often superior to machines in this task.
+For artfully executed label text, humans are often superior to machines in this task.

 Alternatively, users could describe any image that appeared on the labels.
 Again, humans can understand the context of an image on a label in ways that machines cannot.